 The result is a UTI flare-up.
 So while Gardnerella alone does not cause UTIs, it can be the trigger for an episode.

 Everything treatment-related should be a direct conversation with a healthcare provider such as your OB-GYN.
-Evvy tests for all bacteria and fungi that can impact the vaginal microbiome, making it an incredibly powerful tool if you believe Gardnerella may be present down there.
+Evvy tests for 700+ bacteria and fungi that can impact the vaginal microbiome, making it an incredibly powerful tool if you believe Gardnerella may be present down there.

 According to clinical guidelines, the presence of Gardnerella alone doesn’t need to be treated in the absence of any vaginal symptoms or discomfort.

-We hope that the metagenomic sequencing we use will help give us insights into Gardnerella and other microbes to provide you and other people with vaginas the best, most personalized care pathways available.
+Remember how we said that taking an Evvy test can help further the research on whether or not Gardnerella acts in the vaginal microbiome depending on who its neighbors are?
+We hope that the metagenomic sequencing we use will help give us insights into Gardnerella and other microbes to provide you and other people with vaginas with the best, most personalized care pathways available.